scott-weeden/websharpstudios.github.io/en-US/project/oldchangelog.md

         a guideline.
-    -   If a glyph had a unicode encoding for one code point, and a name which mapped to another, then double clicking on the other code point would cause fontforge to provide a reference to the base glyphs from the new encoding slot.
+    -   If a glyph had a unicode encoding for one code point, and a name which mapped to another, then double clicking on the other code point would cause websharpstudios to provide a reference to the base glyphs from the new encoding slot.
 But only in the current encoding map.
 In other words I forgot to set the AltUni field.
     -   Some people have though winDescent should be a negative value